 The projected demands were compared to the projected supplies to identify potential water supply deficits which may require implementation of the Water Shortage Contingency Plan (discussed further in Chapter 8).

-The following methodologies were considered during the preparation of Liberty Utilities’ DRA during for each year of the five consecutive year drought:
+The following hypothetical methodologies were considered during the preparation of Liberty Utilities’ DRA during for each year of the five consecutive year drought:

 Drought Year 1: The region had experienced an average to above average year of precipitation in the prior year.
 Water use in the prior year had been below average due to a reduce need for outdoor water use, the groundwater basin had been replenished from above average local stormwater runoff, and imported water supplies were not restricted.